usnistgov/trojai-example/README.md

-This repo contains a minimal working example for a submission to the TrojAI NIST Evaluation server.
+This repo contains a minimal working example for a submission to the NIST TrojAI Evaluation Server.
 This minimal ‘solution’ loads the model file, inferences 10 random tensors, and then writes a random number to the output file.
 You can use this as your base to build your own solution for the [TrojAI leaderboard](https://pages.nist.gov/trojai/).

 Every solution submitted for evaluation must be containerized via [Singularity](https://sylabs.io/docs/) (see this [Singularity tutorial](https://pawseysc.github.io/sc19-containers/)).

-The submitted Singularity container will be run by the NIST test and evaluation server using the specified [Container API](https://pages.nist.gov/trojai/docs/submission.html#container-api), inside of a virtual machine which has no network capability.
+The submitted Singularity container will be run by the TrojAI Evaluation Server using the specified [Container API](https://pages.nist.gov/trojai/docs/submission.html#container-api), inside of a virtual machine which has no network capability.

-The container submitted to NIST for evaluation must perform trojan detection for a single trained AI model file and output a single probability of the model being poisoned.
+The container submitted for evaluation must perform trojan detection for a single trained AI model file and output a single probability of the model being poisoned.
 The test and evaluation infrastructure will iterate over the *N* models for which your container must predict trojan presence.

 Your container will have access to these [Submission Compute Resources](https://pages.nist.gov/trojai/docs/architecture.html#compute-resources).